 FRIDAY: Hazy sunshine.
 Still toasty.
 Wake up 71.
 High 93.
 Chance of precipitation 10%.
 Wind SE 8-13 mph.

 SATURDAY: Line of T-storms, then some PM sun.
 Wake up 72.
 High 90.
 Chance of precipitation 50%.
 Wind W 10-20 mph.

 SUNDAY: Sunnier day of the weekend.
 Wake up 68.
 High 91.
 Chance of precipitation 10%.
 Wind NW 8-13 mph.

 Minneapolis Weather Almanac And Sun Data

-*Daylight GAINED Since Yesterday:~2 minutes and 11 seconds
+*Daylight LOST Since Yesterday:1 minute and 50 seconds

 This Day in Weather History

 1987: The town of Floodwood lives up to its name with nearly 6 inches of rain in two days.

 A very slow-moving boundary across the Deep South and Southeast will lead to rounds of showers and storms with ample moisture in place as we head into Monday.
 An area of low pressure in New England will also bring rain chances.
 Some monsoonal rain will be possible out west, but dry thunderstorms from central California into the Northwest could cause wildfires to spark.

 The heaviest rain the next few days will be across the Deep South and Southeast, where some areas could see at least three inches of rain fall.